Table of Contents

 Uric acid is a waste product of protein breakdown in the body and excreted through urine.
 When there’s too much of this waste material in your body, it can cause serious health issues.
 High uric acid levels may cause gout and kidney stone issues; without treatment, high uric acid can cause pain attacks and inflammation in joints or bones.

 High uric acid is called hyperuricemia, an excess of uric acid in your blood.
 If your uric acid is too high, you may experience a buildup of uric acid crystals in the joints and the urinary tract.
 This condition, called gout or tophi, can lead to pain and swelling, which can significantly impact your quality of life.
+So here we discuss about how to cure high uric acid permanently.

 Common causes of high uric acid